-Senior Management are Management Committee members including Chairman, Chief Executive Officer, General Managers and Deputy General Managers, who are responsible for oversight of the firm-wide strategy or activities or those of the material business lines.
+Senior Management are Management Committee members including Chief Executive Officer, Alternate Chief Executive Officer and staff members who are directly report to Chief Executive Officer including General Manager, Deputy General Manager and Chief Business Officer, who are responsible for oversight of the firm-wide strategy or activities or those of the material business lines.

-Key Personnel are employees whose duties or activities in the course of their employment involve the assumption of material risk or the taking on of material exposures on behalf of the Bank, including Chief Business Officer, Chief Financial Officer, Chief Information Officer, Chief Risk Officer\, Assistant General Managers, Director of Operations Management, and business Department/Subsidiary Heads (including Acting Department/ Subsidiary Heads) directly report to Chief Executive Officer, General Managers, Deputy General Managers or Chief Business Officer.
+Key Personnel are employees whose duties or activities in the course of their employment involve the assumption of material risk or the taking on of material exposures on behalf of the Bank, including Chief Financial Officer, Chief Information Officer, Chief Risk Officer, Assistant General Managers, Director of Operations Management, Director of Retail Finance Headquarters, Director of Wholesale Banking Headquarters, and business Department/Subsidiary Heads (including Acting Department/ Subsidiary Heads) directly report to Chief Executive Officer, General Managers, Deputy General Managers or Chief Business Officer.